-This program provides incentives for landlords with rental properties in the city of San Diego who rent to homeless Veterans, such as:
+This program provides incentives for landlords who rent to homeless Veterans in the city, such as:

-- Pre-inspections To expedite the rental process, SDHC will pre-inspect units to be rented to Veterans.
-The inspection certification is good for 60 days.
-In addition, the unit does not need to be occupied. - Incentive Payments for Landlords Landlords will receive \$500 for the first apartment they rent to a homeless Veteran and \$250 for each additional unit. - Budget: Up to \$677,500 total - Landlord Contingency Fund Funds will be set aside to help landlords cover expenses, such as repairs that exceed security deposits upon move-out, or to cover rent due to unforeseen vacancies. - Budget: Up to \$1 million total - Security Deposit & Utility Assistance An average of \$1,500 in security deposits and \$100 in utility assistance per household. - Budget: Up to \$1,470,000 total - Landlord Liaison SDHC will provide dedicated housing specialists to answer landlords' questions, as well as to provide credit report and application assistance for homeless Veterans.
-SDHC will also coordinate recruitment fairs and training sessions for landlords, service providers and tenants.
+- Incentive Payments for Landlords Landlords will receive \$500 for the first apartment they rent to a homeless Veteran and \$250 for each additional unit. - Budget: Up to \$677,500 total - Security Deposit & Utility Assistance An average of \$1,500 in security deposits and \$100 in utility assistance per unit. - Budget: Up to \$1,470,000 total - Landlord Contingency Fund Funds will be set aside to help landlords cover expenses, such as repairs that exceed security deposits upon move-out, or to cover rent due to unforeseen vacancies. - Budget: Up to \$1 million total - Landlord Liaison: SDHC will provide dedicated housing specialists to answer landlords' questions, as well as to provide credit report and application assistance for homeless Veterans.
+SDHC will also coordinate recruitment fairs and training sessions for landlords, service providers and tenants; and pre-inspect units to be rented to homeless Veterans